EtienneRicouard/R3P/README.md

   - Pong also listens to the queue and start listening to the shared memory for when to start
   - Ping and pong then share the same buffer and iterates as soon as the other finishes its iteration
   - At the end, the agents acknowledge the message and streams the result to the restapi.
 This way, no messages get lost in case something goes wrong during the generation process.
-- By implementing these results (branch rework-rabbitmq), we reach the following performance:
+- By implementing these results (branch rework-rabbitmq which was merged into master), we reach the following performance:
   - 56x56 Processing Time=0.2s
   - 128x128 Processing Time=1.1s
   - 256x256 Processing Time=4.3s